fejbl2/clihoot/README.md

 2. Locate the clihoot client program (usually named clihoot-client) and execute it in your terminal.
 Your teacher will give you the address, it can be something like `teacher.example.com` or `192.168.0.60:4444` - which you can specify using option `--addr=<address>`.

+   You can also turn off the music by passing `--silent` option.
+But we will be sad 😢.

 3. When you successfully connect to the clihoot server, you will be asked to enter the nickname and color.
 The choice is up to you 😉.